 Survey takers working as Directors of Human Resources report using a large range of professional skills.
-Most notably, skills in Business Strategy, Strategic Planning, Organizational Development, and People Management are correlated to pay that is above average, with boosts between 9 percent and 15 percent.
-At the other end of the pay range are skills like Payroll Administration, Benefits Administration, and Recruiting.
-Those educated in Benefits & Compensation tend to be well versed in Legal Compliance and Recruiting.
+Most notably, skills in Business Strategy, Strategic Planning, Organizational Development, and People Management are correlated to pay that is above average, with boosts between 7 percent and 13 percent.
+At the other end of the pay range are skills like Payroll Administration, Benefits Administration, and Human Resources Information System.
+Most people familiar with Benefits & Compensation also know Legal Compliance and Recruiting.

 Pay by Experience Level for Director of Human Resources (HR)